 We expect that the market price of our notes will be significantly affected by the market price of BXP common stock.
 This may result in greater volatility in the market price of the notes than would be expected for non-convertible or non-exchangeable debt securities.
 The market price of BXP common stock will likely continue to fluctuate in response to factors including the factors discussed elsewhere in the sections of this prospectus and BPLP's and Boston Properties, Inc.'s annual reports on Form 10-K for the year ended December 31, 2006, many of which are beyond our control.
 For instance, the price of BXP common stock could be affected by possible sales of BXP common stock by investors who view the notes as a more attractive means of equity participation in our company and by hedging or arbitrage trading activity that may develop involving the BXP common stock.
 The hedging or arbitrage could, in turn, affect the trading prices of the notes.
-In addition, anticipated exchanges of the notes issued in this offering (or our prior offering of exchangeable notes) into shares of BXP common stock could depress the price of the BXP common stock.
+In addition, anticipated exchanges of the notes issued in this offering (or our prior offering of exchangeable notes) into shares of BXP common stock could depress the price of the BXP common stock to the extent that any such exchange would result in the issuance by Boston Properties, Inc. of a significant number of additional shares of BXP common stock.
 Future issuances of the BXP common stock in other circumstances could likewise have a similar effect on the market price of the BXP common stock and therefore the market price of our notes.